YazanGhuniem/YazanGhuniem/README.md

 ### Hey, I'm Yazan 👋

-AI Engineer at **NLine Analytics**, and a junior studying Computer Science at the University of Cincinnati.
+AI Engineer at **NLign Analytics**, and a junior studying Computer Science at the University of Cincinnati.

 - 🔭 Working with machine learning and building with AI agents
 - 🌱 Always picking up something new in that space